Professor Pam Smith

 The research that Pam is most associated with relates to emotions and care within the nursing profession.
 This began with her PhD thesis in the 1980s, which was awarded a 3Ms nursing research award, and was explored in two subsequent publications: The Emotional Labour of Nursing: How nurses care (1992: Palgrave Macmillan) and The Emotional Labour of Nursing Revisited: Can nurses still care?
 (2012: Palgrave Macmillan).

 Pam is committed to translating the research on emotional labour into evidence based practice through doctoral supervision, teaching and clinically based research.

 Pam Smith was appointed Professorial Fellow in Nursing Studies, the School of Health in Social Science at the University of Edinburgh in November 2012.
-Her appontment followed a period of secondment (2009-2012) as Professor of Nurse Education from the University of Surrey.
+Her appointment followed a period of secondment (2009-2012) as Professor of Nurse Education from the University of Surrey.

 From August 2010 to December 2013, Pam was Head of Nursing Studies.

 Since coming to Edinburgh, Pam has completed research on: Storytelling with a Leverhulme Writer in Residence; Nursing at the Extremes in Intensive Care Settings; Transitions experienced by professionals and parents of children with cancer and Transforming maternal and child health education of clinical professionals in Malawi.

 Alongside teaching, she is currently completing research on: New Norms and Forms of Development: Brokerage in Maternal and Child Health Service Development and Delivery in Nepal and Malawi and Experiences of home ventilation for patients living with neuromuscular degenerative conditions and their family members.